-thesis investigated the multiple access performance of This direct sequence spread spectrum systems.
+thesis investigated the multiple access performance of direct sequence spread spectrum systems.
 Firstly, a modification to the conventional direct sequence SSMA systems was proposed for improving the multiple access capability.
-Theoretical error rate expressions for the proposed modulation/demodulation schemes, "unpacked-MFSK/DS" systems, were derived, and the named comparison of multiple access capability with other conventional schemes was made.
+Theoretical error rate expressions for the proposed modulation/demodulation schemes, "unpacked-MFSK/DS" systems, were derived. and the named comparison of multiple access capability with other conventional schemes was made.
 Secondly, a splendid practical application of SSMA to the in-house wireless optical communication systems in office, factory, and home environment was presented.
-Taking the properties and restrictions on in-house wireless optical channel suitable modulation scheme for SSMA account. а was into for discussed, theoretical error rate expressions the and proposed modulation/demodulation schemes were obtained.
-Also it was discussed that the optimization of the receiver gain in terms of error probabilities and that the correlative performance of the proposed signaling for synchronization.
+Taking the properties and restrictions on in-house wireless optical channel suitable modulation scheme for SSMA account. а was for theoretical error rate expressions the and proposed modulation/demodulation schemes were obtained. was discussed that the optimization of the receiver gain in terms error probabilities and that the correlative performance the proposed signaling for synchronization.